deroskarmodulo/Efficient-Parameter-Finetuning-Pipeline-for-Apertus-LLM-ETH-Large-Scale-AI-Engineering-HS2025-/README.md

 **Action Points**
 - [ ] Write it up and send it to Immanol
+- [ ] Test Recipe Repo on smaller Apertus model
+  - [ ] See what it does

 **References / Needed Resources**
 - [ ] [Apertus](https://arxiv.org/pdf/2509.14233)